 In this guide, you’ll learn about Google’s coding interview rubric.
 We'll cover how scoring works for algorithms, coding, communication, and problem solving.
+We also recommend checking out our guide to navigating the full Google interview process.

 Whether we're talking about its world-famous search engine, YouTube, or one of its many cloud-based apps, millions of people use Google products every day.
 The software engineers at Google work on some of the most influential products in the world.